semaphore-protocol/semaphore/apps/docs/versioned_docs/version-V4/trusted-setup.md

 ### Transparency and Fairness

 We are committed to transparency on ceremony setup, execution, finalization, and later verification.
 Our primary goal is to **engage as many contributors as possible** to ensure the circuit is **secure** and **production-ready**.
-To this end, the ceremony is designed to _maximize contributor inclusion_, monitor & troubleshoot whenever is needed, _lower the entry barriers_, _making contributiong as effortless as possible_.
+To this end, the ceremony is designed to _maximize contributor inclusion_, monitor & troubleshoot whenever is needed, _lower the entry barriers_, _making contributing as effortless as possible_.
 A key step towards achieving these goals is running the ceremony w/ [p0tion](https://github.com/privacy-scaling-explorations/p0tion): an in-house developed, open-source, battle-tested tool that is fully equipped to meet our needs.

 ### Ceremony Settings